9dots/9dots.io-pages/OiyQnJf.md

 ---
 author: danleavitt0
 views: 0
-published: true
+published: false
 type: lesson
 blurb: Student will learn about the different roles (director and animator) for members of their team and begin the taking picture for their movie.
 org: 9dots
+objective:
-objective: "By the end of the lesson, students will be able to define the roles of director and animator, as well as complete taking at least 60 pictures for their movie."
+  - Define the roles of director and animator
+  - As well as complete taking at least 60 pictures for their movie
 title: "Pictures: Day 1"
 image: "http://uploads.9dots.io/Ol3vw3j_md.jpg"
 id: "9dots-OiyQnJf"